lynnliu030/berkeley-os-prelim/cluster_computing/README.md

 Resources are often **shared** among multiple users, applications, or services.
 The need for isolation arises to ensure that these entities do not interfere with each other, either intentionally or unintentionally, in terms of security, resource utilization, performance, and fault tolerance.

 ## Virtualization
-Virtualization allows multiple guest operating systems to share the hardware resources of a single physical server, managed by a hypervisor.
-Different techniques offer various degrees of resource isolation and performance
+Virtualization allows multiple guest OSes to share the hardware resources of a single physical server, managed by a software layer called _hypervisor_.
-1. Full virtualization
+1. **Full virtualization**
      *  Techniques: bbinary translation and direct execution
          *  Hypervisor translates kernel code to replace non-virtualizable instructions
          *  User-level code runs directly for better performance
      *  Pros: best isolation and security, excellent compatibility (unmodified guest OS)
      *  E.x.
 VMware
-2. Paravirtualization
+2. **Paravirtualization**
      *  Techniques: hypercalls
          *  Involves modify OS kernel
          *  Replace non-virtualizable instructions with hypercalls that communicate directly with the virtualization layer hypervisor
      *  Pros: lower virtualization overhead
      *  Cons: poor compatibility, requires OS kernel modifications
-3. Hardware-assisted virtualization
+3. **Hardware-assisted virtualization**
      *  Allow VMM to run in new root mode below ring 0
          *  Privileged calls are set to automatically trap to hypervisor
      *  Pros: excellent compatibility, but some performance issues